Skills for connecting through social media

 Emerging Minds, Australia, November 2023

-This fact sheet is part of a series we created with families who’ve been through tough times to spark hope and new ideas for skillfully and safely finding threads of connection through social media.
+• This fact sheet is part of a series we created with families who have been through tough times to spark hope and share ideas for skillfully and safely finding threads of connection through social media.

 Lucy, 12 years old